-For those of us working in travel our business is in bringing strangers together, and with the summer holidays upon us and Brexit-based discussions on intolerance ringing in our ears, now seems like a good time to re-evaluate our attitude to strangers at home and abroad.
+For those of us working in travel our business is in bringing strangers together, and now it feels more important than ever to re-evaluate our attitude to strangers at home and abroad.

 For some people meeting strangers, often with different languages and ways of life is very exciting, and the essence of travel, for others it’s quite naturally a little scary.
 How we choose to manage this - whether you are an experienced traveller, like me, heading to Kenya to be hosted by the Maasai on safari, or a young family on your way to Spain for the first time – is more important than how much cash we have or what type of holiday we book.

 What excites me about responsible tourism is that no matter what type of holiday we choose it brings people together in a fair and respectful way.
 Through responsible tourism we have the power to create positive, optimistic opportunities to counter a growing climate of mistrust around the world.